 - Support analytics on testing progress and status through dashboards, reports and custom queries—all the data you need for thorough analysis.

 Know the Key Elements of a Successful Test Strategy

 Prioritize Test Cases for Efficiency and Quality

 Prioritize tests by relevancy.
-Without proper planning, testing can be one of the most expensive phases of the development lifecycle.
+Without proper planning, testing can be one of the most expensive phases of the development life cycle.
 To determine test case relevancy, trace test efforts to the documented primary objectives of the product or system and prioritize test plans from there.
 Managing all levels of test cases and maintaining their traceability to objectives and requirements ensures relevancy and prevents costly tests of functionality that may be lower priority or even changed or deprecated from the product.
 (Read more about how traceability helps systems testing, below.)

-While many teams may be tempted to cut corners to save time or money, it is important to balance these perceived cost savings and product quality.
+While many teams may be tempted to cut corners to save time or money, it is important to balance these perceived cost savings against product quality.
 In the end, if the product doesn’t meet the original objectives, money, time and effort will be lost, not saved.

 Realize Value from Your Testing Strategy

 The reporting and analysis of your test results must go deep enough to realize the value of your test strategy.
 You need testing to confirm that you’ve met the objectives of your requirements, and you also need each testing phase to reveal new learnings.
 New requirements should be captured as part of results analysis, and these should be incorporated into the next phase of product development.
 You will realize value from testing by incorporating the results of the test strategy into the product strategy.
 Testing is the mechanism that proves whether the product strategy is effective.

 Testing in some form at every stage of the development life cycle is worth the effort because it pays off.
 Although it might be time-consuming to coordinate stakeholders, getting the right feedback at the right moment increases your chances for delivering a high-quality product or system on time.